-- · data for jurisdictions are comparable across years - data are not comparable across jurisdictions due to differences in how services are arranged and different arrangements that determine which people requiring treatment are placed on a public dental waiting list (including how jurisdictions prioritise certain disadvantaged population groups).
-Therefore, the calculation of an Australian total is not appropriate - New South Wales and the Northern Territory did not provide data for publication for any year - Victoria did not provide data for publication for 2016-17 - Australian Capital Territory data were not provided for 2013-14 or 2014-15 - Western Australian data includes only Dental Health Services information, which is the primary, but not sole, provider of public dental services in Western Australia.
+- Data are not comparable to that previously published, due to the change in specifications, clarification of the scope with data providers and retrospective corrections of data. - Data for jurisdictions are comparable across years. - Data are not comparable across jurisdictions due to differences in the way in which services are arranged and different arrangements that determine which people requiring treatment are placed on a public dental waiting list, including how jurisdictions prioritise certain disadvantaged population groups.
+Therefore the calculation of an Australian total is not appropriate. - New South Wales and Australian Capital Territory data were not provided for 2013-14 or 2014-15. - Northern Territory data were not published for 2013-14 and 2014-15 and were not provided for 2015-16. - Western Australian data only includes Dental Health Services information, which is the primary but not sole provider of public dental services in Western Australia.